FuelLabs/fuel-indexer/docs/src/getting-started/quickstart.md

 ### 2.3 Creating a new indexer

-Now that we have our development environment set up, in a seperate terminal we will create indexer.
+Now that we have our development environment set up, let's open a separate terminal and create an indexer.

 <!-- markdownlint-disable MD014 -->
 ```console